The Balloons over Waikato Trust

 Over 130,000 spectators will enjoy the spectacle the magnificent balloons create, by visiting Innes Common or the University of Waikato to view the Nightglow.
 Many thousands more enjoy watching their progress across the skies from other vantage points in the city and region.

-Mass hot air balloon ascensions just after sunrise, amazing new feature balloons with their special shapes, the opportunity to interact with the pilots and their crews and the magical ASB Nightglow at Waikato University that entertains and delights members of the local community and visitors to the region.
-Admission is free.
+Mass hot air balloon ascensions just after sunrise, amazing new feature balloons with their special shapes, the opportunity to interact with the pilots and their crews and the magical Nightglow at Waikato University that entertains and delights members of the local community and visitors to the region.
+Admission is FREE.

 HISTORY OF THE EVENT

 Balloon festivals have been part of the Hamilton scene since 1988 and are enthusiastically supported by the local community.
 In late 1999 the Balloons over Waikato Charitable Trust was established as the governing body to provide new direction and continuity for the Festival.
-The Trust has now completed the staging of eleven highly successful events.

 Trustees come from a wide background and includes members of the local business community.
 They generously provide their time and expertise at no charge.
 The services of a professional General Manager and Assistant General Manager are contracted to manage the event and an experienced flight director is engaged to control the technical aspects of the ballooning programme.
 Many hundreds of volunteers enable us to smoothly run this wonderful Festival.

 The Balloons over Waikato Trust relies on the generosity of sponsors to stage the Festival for which admission is currently free.
 Any money left over from running each Festival is used to build subsequent events.
 A local charity is given the opportunity to raise funds for a worthwhile cause during the event in return for its assistance.
 This year that charity is the Lions Clubs International.